MarcL/marclittlemore.com/src/posts/2024/2024-03-05-automatic-netlify-rebuilds.md

 netlify dev
 ```

-This will start a local server and you can access your scheduled function at `http://localhost:8888/.netlify/functions/rebuild-yearly`.
+This will start a local server and you can access your scheduled function at `http://localhost:8888/.netlify/functions/rebuild-yearly` in your browser.

-You can also test the function by running the following CURL command:
+You can't test scheduled functions, so you'll have to invoke the function manually.
+In another terminal window, you can trigger the function by running the following CURL command:

 ```bash
 netlify functions:invoke rebuild-yearly